beehive-lab/TornadoVM/docs/source/cuda-backend.rst

 | **Step 3:**
 | Install TornadoVM as described here: :ref:`installation`.
 | Build TornadoVM with the ``PTX`` backend selected and run ``tornado --devices``.
-The output from a build containing both backends (PTX and OpenCL) should look like this:
+The output of the TornadoVM build containing both backends (PTX and OpenCL) should look like this:

 .. code:: bash